thecreation/standard-icons/modules/coreui-icons-brand/README.md

 ## Usage

-There are many ways/formats of how to use coreui-icons.
+There are many ways/formats of how to use coreui-icons-brand.
 The fastest and recommended way is via SVG directly.
 Or use the webfont version if you want to include all icons at once:

 ### SVG icons -- when you need just a few icons in your project